 Importers are allowed to place stickers on cartons to bring them into compliance with any Indonesian language labeling requirements.

 B. Licenses and quotas:

-Ministry of Trade Regulation 71/2015; and Ministry of Agriculture Regulation 86/2013 create a complex and trade restrictive system for obtaining permission to import horticultural products.
+Indonesia maintains a complex and trade-restrictive system for obtaining permission to import horticultural products.
 Apples are subject to these trade requirements.
 Pears and cherries are not.